machaelsonic/cv/cv_en.md

 * **Mainstream power line communication chip products investigation and technical analysis report**
   + A thorough and complete technical research report about almost all kinds of the power line communication chip products in China market, including 5 domestic and 3 aboard products.
 A rigid and quantified performance evaluation and comparison plan was designed.
-  + Investigated manusfacturer market share, and made forecast for technical road map
+  + Investigated manufacturer market share, and a technical road map forecast was made
-  + Responsible for the sample collection, test design, communication measurement test, data statistics, market analysis, technical writing.
+  + Responsible for the sample collection, test plan design, communication performance evaluation, data statistics, market analysis, technical writing.